-- 2.1 We recognise that safeguarding and child protection is an essential part of our duty of care to all students and all staff have a responsibility to provide a safe environment in which children can learn.
-We understand that safeguarding, child protection and promoting the welfare of all children is everyone's responsibility and everyone has a role to play in protecting children.
+2.1 We recognise that safeguarding, child protection, and promoting the welfare of children is an essential part of our duty of care to all students.
+As such, all staff and governors have a responsibility to provide a safe environment in which children can learn.
+We understand that safeguarding, child protection and promoting the welfare of all children is everyone's responsibility and that everyone has a role to play in protecting children.
 We recognise that our school is part of a wider safeguarding system for children and work closely with other agencies to promote the welfare of children.
-We maintain an attitude of 'it could happen here' and will consider the wishes of, and at all times, what is in the best interests of each child. - 2.2 The purpose of this policy is to; - Promote safeguarding and child protection and to demonstrate All Souls' commitment to keeping children safe; - Provide all members of staff with the information required to meet their safeguarding duty and protect children from harm; - Provide stakeholders with clear information relating to All Souls' safeguarding and child protection procedures; - Ensure that staff understand, can recognise and can respond to the indicators of abuse; - Ensure that all staff are aware of their mandatory reporting duty in relation to Section 5B of the Female Genital Mutilation Act 2003; and - Ensure that children are protected from maltreatment or harm. - 2.3 All Souls Catholic Primary School is committed to the following principles; - All children have the right to be protected from harm. - Children should feel safe and secure and cannot learn unless they do so. - All staff are responsible for keeping children safe and have a responsibility to act if they think a child is at risk of harm.
+We maintain an attitude of 'it could happen here' and will consider what is in the best interests of each child in line and upholding the Human Rights Act 1998 and Equality Act 2010.

+2.2 The purpose of this policy is to;

+- Promote safeguarding and child protection and to demonstrate All Souls' commitment to keeping children safe; - Provide all members of staff with the information required to meet their safeguarding duty and protect children from harm; - Provide stakeholders with clear information relating to All Souls' safeguarding and child protection procedures; - Ensure that staff understand, can recognise and can respond to the indicators of abuse, exploitation or neglect; - Ensure that all staff are aware of their mandatory reporting duty in relation to Section 5B of the Female Genital Mutilation Act 2003; and - Ensure that children are protected from maltreatment or harm.

-- All staff take on a responsibility to promote children's welfare - Working with other agencies is essential to promote safeguarding and protect children from harm. - Early help and providing support to families and/or children as soon as a problem emerges is essential to improving outcomes for children and families.
+- 2.3 All Souls Catholic Primary School is committed to the following principles; - All children have the right to be protected from harm. - Children should feel safe and secure and cannot learn unless they do so. - All staff are responsible for keeping children safe and have a responsibility to act if they think a child is at risk of harm. - All staff take on a responsibility to promote children's welfare - Providing support to families and/or children as soon as a problem emerges is essential to improving outcomes for children and families.